OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ## Teams Toolkit Validation Settings

-There are two settings to turn on/off .NET SDK and Node.js validation, and both of them are enabled by default.
-You are able to uncheck the box if you do not need the dependencies validation and would like to install the dependencies by yourself.
-Check the [Node.js installation guide](#how-to-install-nodejs) and [.NET SDK installation guide](#how-to-install-net-sdk).
+There are some settings to turn on/off Prerequistes Check(Node.js, .NET SDK, Azure Functions Core Tools, Bicep CLI, Ngrok, Development Certificate), and both of them are enabled by default.
+You are able to uncheck the box if you do not need the dependencies check and would like to install the dependencies by yourself.

 To open your user and workspace settings, use the following Visual Studio Code menu command: